An Easy DIY Pinecone Wreath for Thanksgiving

 Colorful Fall Front Porch Decor

-As the season has drawn on, and a few nights with freezy temps have zapped our remaining summer flowers, it’s time for a little mid-season fall refresh, and I started with our front door wreath.
+As the season draws on, and a few nights with cooler temps zap our remaining summer flowers, it’s time for a little mid-season fall refresh, and the front door wreath is the perfect place to start!

-I purchased this cream heather wreath from Michaels earlier this fall.
+I purchased my creamy heather wreath from Michael’s last year.
 At the beginning of fall, I added some colorful ribbon to coordinate with all of our colorful fall mums and bright pink summer flowers.

 I really like this neutral wreath, but wanted to give it a little something extra.
 The inner edge of the wreath seems a little skimpy.